 Because we all live on the Earth, we are all bound by the forces of gravity.
 Our ability to move is best described using physics and the fundamental laws derived by Sir Isaac Newton.
 Measurement devices allow for the accurate assessment of movement, or Scans, and the underlying forces that best describe our abilities to stand, walk, run, and jump.
 The Movement Signature™ presents a simple and intuitive representation of these forces based on large amounts of data across a variety of populations.
 Different components of the Movement Signature™ represent different movement qualities and, based upon the values, can represent different strengths and weaknesses that underly an individual's movement efficiency, health, and capabilities.

 Movement is often overlooked as a key vital sign for holistic health and is ultimately influenced by every system in the body.
 While the musculoskeletal system includes the muscles, bones, and joints, it's the brain that dictates an individual's ability to actually express things such as muscle size, strength, or flexibility inefficiently in movement.
 The brain controls the movements of skeletal (voluntary) muscles via specialized nerves.
 The combination of the nervous system and muscles working together to permit movement is known as the neuromuscular system.

 - Less susceptible to fatigue because each movement costs less energy.

-- At lower injury risk because joint and muscle stress is dispersed appropriately.
+- At lower injury risk because joint and muscle stress is dispersed appropriately and movement is adaptable.

-- Higher performers, because the body can produce and express more force.
+- Higher performers because the body can produce and express more force more effectively.